kivy/python-for-android/README.md

 If trying to build SDL2 with other stuff, you probably need SDL_image, SDL_ttf and SDL_mixer as these don't have recipes yet (and unlike with p4a probably don't need to be included in this repo).

+You can try running

+    python2 toolchain.py create --name=testsdl2 --bootstrap=sdl2 --recipes=sdl2,python2

+to get an sdl2 dist, which has its own build.py.
+This is at a very early stage!
+Pyjnius and kivy are not included, the build.py only does the zipping and tarballing, and the SDL2 activity doesn't support any customisation yet.